TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 15/John 15.11.md

 ---

-These things have I spoken unto you, that my joy may be in you, and [that] your joy may be made full.
+I have spoken these things to you, that my joy may remain in you, and that your joy may be made full.